 - A note on gelatin: There is not an easy substitute for gelatin to make these marshmallows vegan.
 I had previously recommended agar gar, but it is not as simple as making a 1:1 substitution.

-Pour the mixture into the prepared baking pan and use a spatula to help spread evenly.
+- Step 5: Pour the mixture into a 9x9-inch baking pan and use a spatula to help spread evenly.

 Expert Baking Tips

-- Bring the sugar mixture to exactly 240 degrees F. If you miss this by a few degrees in either direction, your marshmallows either won't firm up, or they'll be a rock-hard mess.
+- Bring the sugar mixture to exactly 240°F. If you miss this by a few degrees in either direction, your marshmallows either won't firm up, or they'll be a rock-hard mess.

 - Be careful when pouring the hot sugar mixture.
 Pour this carefully into the stand mixer, then slowly increase the speed to high.
 You don't want any splashes!